wendulem/rex/README.md

 - ✅ Load tracks
 - ✅ See BPM (detected via aubio)
 - ✅ Use sync/beatmatch (beat grids working!)
+- ✅ See waveform preview (visual navigation!)
+- ✅ Use needle drop (jump to any position)
 - ✅ Browse by artist/album
 - ✅ Access playlists
 - ✅ Use hot cues (from JSON file or add on-device)